thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

 with calls to require when building the browser package.

 With this, we improve DX and can still get all the caching/ versioning working.
+{%- endif %}

+## Running linters

+Linters check your code for common problems.
+Running them is a good idea before submitting pull requests, to ensure you don't introduce problems to the codebase.

+We use _ESLint_ (for JavaScript parts) and _Prospector_ (for Python).
+To use them, run those commands in the Django app
+dir:

+    # Check Javascript sources with ESLint:
+    npm run lint
+    # Check Python sources with Prospector:
+    prospector

 ## Deploys